-During the view creation process, Revit will typically suffix each new view with “(1)” to distinguish it from the main view.
-Having views named “LV 00(1)” is not very descriptive.
-Many organisations prefer to rename these views so that the suffix is your initials, for example, “LV 00_PW”.
+The problem with both options is that most organisations prefer to rename working views so that the prefix or suffix identifies who created the view, for example, “Level 01_PW”.
 Depending on how many working views you have, this can be a time-consuming process.

 2 Comments